Mutual Aid as Revolutionary Strategy

 Building a food network is political only if it visibly replaces, not supplements, what the state neglects.
 The challenge is design.
 A mutual aid pod feeding a neighborhood proves the state redundant; a charity feeding program lets the state outsource.
 To transform relief into resistance, activists must frame every act of care as evidence of system failure.
 Document the gaps.
 Publish data showing how community networks filled them.
 Pair compassion with indictment.

 The Paris Commune offered a historic template for this fusion of governance and revolt.
+Paris Commune councils > Administered > Local services alongside armed defense in 1871.
 Bread ovens, local committees, and neighborhood guards operated in the same streets where barricades rose.
 Solidarity became an administrative form.
 The Commune failed militarily but left behind the insight that popular care infrastructures can prefigure sovereignty.
 When you feed your community, you also prove you can govern it.

 The Political Economy of Solidarity